-Statutory Holidays means any of the following days, namely New Year's Day, Family
+Statutory Holidays means any of the following days, namely New Year's Day, Family also include the following Monday.

 Day, Good Friday, Easter Sunday, Easter Monday, Victoria Day, Canada Day, B.C.
-Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day, and any day or part of a day
+Day, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day, and any day or part of a day proclaimed as a civic holiday.
+In the event that a statutory holiday occurs on a Saturday or Sunday, the statutory holiday will